 Through the power of the Holy Spirit, our expanding global network is on the leading edge of racial reconciliation, church revitalization, development initiatives among the world’s poor, and the fight against modern slavery.

 The Covenant Denomination plants roughly two new churches a week.
 Covenant World Mission sends missionaries to people who haven’t yet heard the Good News of Jesus Christ.
-When the tsunami struck India, when the hurricane ravished New Orleans, when the earthquake devastated an already devastated Haiti, Covenant World Relief provided both emergency aid and ongoing support and development.
+When the tsunami struck India, when the earthquake devastated Haiti, and when the hurricane flooded Houston, Covenant World Relief provided both emergency aid and ongoing support and development.
 Covenant Camps and Residences welcome and care for thousands of people each year.

 Covenant churches believe the Bible is the Word of God, share the Good News of God’s grace, help people develop a personal relationship with Jesus Christ, affirm a conscious dependence on the Holy Spirit, and extend God’s love in tangible ways to our hurting world.
 Membership in the Covenant Church is open to all believers by confession of personal faith in Jesus Christ.